-- All Foster Parents are appropriately approved, reviewed and have signed their Foster Parent Agreement. - Wherever possible, a pre-moving in planning meeting is undertaken, including introductions between the Foster Parent and the child / young person. - Either before, or at the point of moving, essential professional information is shared including Care Plans, medical consent and clarity around delegation to the Foster Parent(s). - Prior to any moving in being made a full risk assessment is undertaken by an Orange Grove Supervising Social Worker in conjunction with the local authority Social Worker and the Social Worker of any child already in the foster home. - In the event of an emergency foster home being required, immediate planning is a priority.
+- All Foster Parents are appropriately approved, reviewed and have signed their Foster Parent Agreement. - Wherever possible, a pre-move in planning meeting is undertaken, including introductions between the Foster Parent and the child / young person. - Either before, or at the point of moving in, essential professional information is shared including Care Plans, medical consent and clarity around delegation to the Foster Parent(s). - Prior to any moving in being made a full risk assessment is undertaken by an Orange Grove Supervising Social Worker in conjunction with the local authority Social Worker and the Social Worker of any child already in the foster home. - In the event of an emergency, immediate planning receives priority.